hphilpotts/Forage-Project-3-General-Assembly-SEI-66/hp-readme.md

 Now protecting User Profile routes: index restricted to staff only, profile detail views restricted to logged in users only, additionally the edit (and when implemented, delete) views restricted to users whose ID matches the user_id being acted upon.

 I'm now going to reattempt to add delete user functionality: it looks as if the issue seen before was caused by the migration issue.
 Now works with some tweaks to the additional user id check protection and a change from render to redirect.

+[rest of day 4]

+## Production Stage 3, Day 05:

+Issue found where newer images not rendering: this was where I had changed `MEDIA_ROOT` to set a target for profile pics, this in turn had changed where all uploaded images are saved.
+Image detail and image index pages were looking in `main_app/static` but images uploaded to `main_app/media` - src changed, issue resolved.

+Authorization protection added to views.

+Now adding 'hero board' functionality to user pages which currently look like:

+[screenshot1]